-5.8 The author refers to a report from the Norwegian Organisation for Asylum Seekers, according to which, three criteria must be fulfilled to access clan protection in Mogadishu: “being a member of a dominant clan, being from Mogadishu and having close family connections.”
-In this context, he recalls that he belongs to a distinct clan, with no prevalence in Mogadishu, has not lived in Mogadishu since he was five years of age and has no family connections in Mogadishu.
+5.8 The author refers to a report from the Norwegian Organisation for Asylum Seekers, according to which three criteria must be fulfilled to access clan protection in Mogadishu: (a) being a member of a dominant clan; (b) being from Mogadishu; and (c) having close family connections.
+In that context, he recalls that he belongs to a distinct clan, with no prevalence in Mogadishu, has not lived in Mogadishu since he was five years of age and has no family connections in Mogadishu.

 5.9 The author concludes that, taking into consideration his individual circumstances and their cumulative effect, he has established that a real risk exists of being exposed to irreparable harm in Somalia.